Quantum algorithms for quantum chemistry and quantum materials science: What is a quantum computer? How is it relevant to quantum simulation?

-In this section, we briefly introduce the concept of quantum computer and current quantum computing architectures.

-\subsection{What is a quantum computer? \\ How is it relevant to quantum simulation?}
+\section{What is a quantum computer? \\ How is it relevant to quantum simulation?}

-A quantum computer is a device which computes by manipulating quantum information~\cite{nielsen2000quantum,mermin2007quantum,benenti2004principles,kitaev2002classical,yanofsky2008quantum,marinescu2005approaching}.
+A quantum computer is a device which expands the computational capabilities of a classical computer via the processing of quantum information~\cite{nielsen2000quantum,mermin2007quantum,benenti2004principles,kitaev2002classical,yanofsky2008quantum,marinescu2005approaching}.
 The basic unit of quantum information, called a \textit{qubit}, is synonymous with a two-level quantum system.
-Denoting the two basis states of a qubit as $|0\rangle,|1\rangle$, the general single-qubit state

-may be a superposition $c_{0} |0\rangle + c_1 |1\rangle$ where $c_0$, $c_1$ are complex numbers.
-For $n$ qubits, there are $2^n$ basis states, which can be enumerated as the bitstrings $|00 \ldots 0\rangle$, $|00 \ldots 1\rangle$, etc. To specify a general quantum state, one must specify a complex coefficient (amplitude) for each basis state, e.g. $c_{00 \ldots 0}$, $c_{00 \ldots 1}$ etc. The exponential number of amplitudes needed to specify the state of $n$ qubits stands in contrast to the linear amount of information needed to encode a single bitstring, the state of $n$ classical bits.
+Denoting the two basis states of a qubit as $|0\rangle,|1\rangle$, the general single-qubit state may be a superposition $|\psi \rangle = \sum_{z=0,1} c_z | z \rangle$ where $c_0$, $c_1$ are complex numbers satisfying $\sum_z |c_z|^2=1$ (see Figure \ref{fig:bloch_sphere} for a common visualization).
+For $n$ qubits, there are $2^n$ basis states, which can be enumerated as bitstrings $|z_1 \dots z_n \rangle$, $z_1 \dots z_n = 0,1$.
+To specify a general quantum state of $n$ qubits, one must specify a complex coefficient (amplitude) for each basis state, i.e. $| \psi \rangle = \sum_{z_1 \dots z_n = 0,1} c_{z_1 \dots z_n} |z_1 \dots z_n \rangle$.
+The exponential number of amplitudes needed to specify the general state of $n$ qubits stands in contrast to the linear amount of information needed to encode a single bitstring $|z_1 \dots z_n \rangle$ (each of which is a state of $n$ classical bits).